-Encrypted traffic sent through Secure Sockets Layer (SSL) connections are decrypted at a Firewall to inspect for malware threats.
-SSL encryption is used to ensure confidentiality of data in transit.
+Encrypted traffic sent through Secure Sockets Layer (SSL)/ Transport Layer Security (TLS) connections are decrypted at a Firewall to inspect for malware threats.
+SSL/TLS Encryption is used to ensure confidentiality of data in transit.
 Due to the numerous types of threats, encrypted traffic must be inspected using monitoring tools that are capable of decrypting the data.
 However, many of these monitoring tools degrade the performance and slow down data traffic.
-Usually, SSL Decryption is offloaded to maintain optimum performance of the system.
-The firewall uses policy-based decryption to specify traffic that must be allowed or blocked.
+Usually, SSL/TLS Decryption is offloaded to maintain optimum performance of the system.
+The Firewall uses policy-based decryption to specify traffic that must be allowed or blocked.
 To decrypt the traffic it uses certificates and keys to convert it into plain text.
-After inspection, the data traffic is re-encrypted as it exits the firewall.
+After inspection, the data traffic is re-encrypted as it exits the Firewall.

 The firewall functions as a trusted forward proxy, and whenever it receives traffic from the server it decrypts it, applies security policies for inspection, re-encrypts it and then forwards it to the client.
 Exceptions may also be defined to exclude specific applications.

-Outbound SSL Decryption policy can be used to decrypt and inspect SSL traffic from employees when they attempt to visit external websites.
+Outbound SSL/TLS Decryption policy can be used to decrypt and inspect TLS traffic from employees when they attempt to visit external websites.
 It can help block malware in files accessed by employees, for example, in attachments with malware when they access their personal emails accounts.

-- Block malware hidden in encrypted SSL traffic from entering the enterprise network.
+- Block malware hidden in encrypted TLS traffic from entering the enterprise network.

 - Detect and block intrusion attempts.